Harwich: History

 Writer Daniel Defoe devotes a few pages to the town in A tour thro' the Whole Island of Great Britain.
 Visiting in 1722, he noted its formidable fort and harbour "of a vast extent".
 The town, he recounts, was also known for an unusual chalybeate spring rising on Beacon Hill (a promontory to the north-east of the town), which "petrified" clay, allowing it to be used to pave Harwich's streets and build its walls.
 The locals also claimed that "the same spring is said to turn wood into iron", but Defoe put this down to the presence of "copperas" in the water.
 Regarding the atmosphere of the town, he states: "Harwich is a town of hurry and business, not much of gaiety and pleasure; yet the inhabitants seem warm in their nests and some of them are very wealthy".

 In the late 19th century and early 20th century the hamlet of Lower Dovercourt, lying on the western edge of Harwich between the town and the older village of Upper Dovercourt, was significantly developed.
 Both Upper Dovercourt and Lower Dovercourt were being described as suburbs of Harwich by the early 20th century.
 Lying next to Dovercourt railway station, Lower Dovercourt came to be known as Dovercourt and it now has the main town centre for the Harwich built up area; there are today few retail facilities in the old town of Harwich.

+Naval history

 Harwich played an important part in the Napoleonic and more especially the two world wars.
 Of particular note: